-Population
+1. Population

-Consecutive sampling was conducted on COPD patients who underwent treatment control at Menteng Mitra Afia Hospital in November 2022, and at Grha Permata Ibu Hospital in December 2022.
+Mitra Afia Hospital in November 2022, and at Grha Permata Ibu Hospital in December 2022.
 Sampling was terminated when reaching the end of the sampling period.
-(9) The inclusion criteria were patients diagnosed with COPD by a doctor, receiving at least one therapy administered in the form of an inhaler, and willing to participate in the study as indicated by signing an informed consent.
+9 The inclusion criteria were patients diagnosed with COPD by a doctor, receiving at least one therapy administered in the form of an inhaler, and willing to participate in the study as indicated by signing an informed consent.
 Patients with other chronic lung disorders, such as tuberculosis and pulmonary fungal infections, as well as those who were blind, deaf, speech challenged, or illiterate, were excluded from this study.